linehanMatt/tmp-content/resources/decks/cleanroom.md

     How Does Narrative Keep my Data Secure?

     #left
-    ## Data Tenancy
+    ## Private Data Planes

     Narrative offers a product called *Narrative Anywhere* that allows you to keep your data in you existing data warehouse or data lake.
-This means you can keep your data in your own environment and still use Narrative's data collaboration platform.
+This means you can keep your data in your own cloud environment and still use Narrative's data collaboration platform.

     #right
     ![](https://t4.ftcdn.net/jpg/05/57/31/61/360_F_557316119_W5D3C0aeYDuVFIztUc3yQX2S6vGAfZer.jpg)